How Blockchain Technology Streamlines the Logistical Supply Chain

-Blockchain also presents sizeable cost saving opportunities for the industry.
+Blockchain also presents sizeable cost-saving opportunities for the industry.
 For example, the air freight sector may be ideally suited for blockchain because due to high safety and security requirements.
 Because blockchain cannot be hacked, it allows intermediaries in the air cargo chain, from shippers to carriers, from handlers to customs, to communicate safely cheaply and effectively.

-As for the customers, with blockchain technology, they will now be able to see every stage of their product’s journey before it arrives in their hands.
 Most people know almost nothing about the products they use.
 There is an enormous network of distributors, retailers, storage facilities, transporters and suppliers that stand between the consumer and the store which will no longer remain hidden.
 Thanks to blockchain, consumers will be able to make more informed decisions about the products they buy.

 Blockchain Technology is Already in Use Today

-Belgium-based Port of Antwerp, which is the second largest European port by container capacity, has launched a pilot blockchain project focused on logistics automation.
+Belgium-based Port of Antwerp, which is the second-largest European port by container capacity, has launched a pilot blockchain project focused on logistics automation.
 According to the Port of Antwerp, they are seeking ways to utilize blockchain technology to automate and optimize the terminal’s container logistics operations.
 The goal is to speed up the interactions between port customers to prevent the malicious falsification of data.